The Edna Bailey Sussman Foundation

 |Final reports due from 2015 Sussman Interns (submitted as MS Word docs via e-mail)|

-Sussman Internship applications are reviewed first by a campus committee chaired by the Dean of Instruction and including up to 4 faculty who have supervised past Sussman Interns.
+Sussman Internship applications are reviewed first by a campus committee chaired by the Dean of the Graduate School and including up to 4 faculty who have supervised past Sussman Interns.
 This review process results in narrowing the number of proposals from 25-35 or more, to 13 to be forwarded as official ESF nominations to the Sussman Foundation Trustees in 2016.
 All final decisions regarding internship awards are made by the Sussman Trustees, and may be fewer than our maximum allocation of 13 submitted proposals.

 Criteria for Campus Evaluation